allenai/tango/README.md

 <!-- end tagline -->

-⚠️ *Currently under active devepment, use at your own risk!* ⚠️
+⚠️ *Currently under rapid development, use at your own risk!* ⚠️

 <!-- <p align="center"> -->
 <p>